 Your Golden Triangle trip begins with your arrival at the Delhi International Airport.
-At the airport, you will be received by a Trans India Holidays representative and he will escort you to the hotel and help you with the check in formalities.
-The odyssey starts from the capital city, Delhi, an active city, with an ideal combination of the ancient and the contemporary era.
+At the airport, you will be received by a Trans India Holidays representative and he will escort you to the hotel and help you with the check-in formalities.
+The tour starts from the capital city- Delhi, the metropolis with an ideal combination of the ancient and the contemporary era.
 Delhi has two visible parts: a) New Delhi, the city created by the British, as the royal capital of India in 1911. b) The Old Delhi which was considered as the Muslim capital of India between the 17th and the 19th century.
 There are at least eight cities on the location of modern Delhi among which Indraprastha is one of the first recognized settlements, highlighted in the epic Mahabharata over 3000 years ago.
 Nevertheless, Delhi has always been one of the major cities in the northern region of the subcontinent.
 Overnight stay in Delhi

-After the breakfast, the tour guide will pick you up from the hotel and take you for a guided sightseeing of Old and New Delhi.
-This tour includes the following places: Red Fort: The term Red Fort is taken from a Hindi word Lal, which means red and Quila which means fort.
+After breakfast, the tour guide will pick you up from the hotel and take you for a guided sightseeing of Old and New Delhi.
+This tour includes the following places: Red Fort: The 17th-century fortress of the Mughals is inscribed as a UNESCO World Heritage Site.
+The term Red Fort is taken from a Hindi word Lal, which means red and Quila which means fort.
 The structure of the Red Fort is very uneven and it is placed in an octet shape along the Yamuna River.
-This fort is delimited by a wall of about 2.4 kms in perimeter and is constructed of red sandstone.
+This fort is delimited by a wall of about 2.4 km in perimeter and is constructed of red sandstone.
 In 1638, Shah Jahan started building this huge fort and it was completed in 1648.
-The fort has a Diwan-e-Am (Hall for public audience), a Rang Mahal (a water- cooled apartment of royal ladies) and a Pearl Mosque, which was constructed with white marble.
-Red fort has two hallways: a) The Delhi gate and b) The Lahori gate, and both this gates face the renowned Chandni Chowk.
+The fort has a Diwan-e-Am (Hall for public audience), a Rang Mahal (a water-cooled apartment of royal ladies) and a Pearl Mosque, which was constructed with white marble.
+Red fort has two hallways: a) The Delhi gate and b) The Lahori gate, and both these gates face the renowned Chandni Chowk.
 Jama Masjid: Jama Masjid is one of the country’s major mosques where hundreds and thousands of Muslims offer their prayers even today.
 Jama Masjid was constructed by Shah Jahan as an architectural extravaganza in 1658.
 The wonders of construction in Jama Masjid are seen in the long stretches of stairs and the hefty courtyard.
 Chandni Chowk (Silver Street): Chandni Chowk is well-known for its flamboyant streets with the famous shopping spots of Old Delhi.
-It is also has the country’s best known extensive market for textiles, electronic goods and watches.
+It also has the country’s best known extensive market for textiles, electronic goods, and watches.
 Entire Chandni Chowk was designed by Jahanara Begum, Shah Jahan’s beloved daughter and was then populated by the well-to-do families of that time.
 The famous Paranthawale Gali, known for its mouthwatering paranthas is also positioned in Chandni Chowk.
 The famous gold market, Dariba Kalan is also situated here.
-Raj Ghat : An elementary square platform of black marble on the banks of Yamuna River, symbolizes the spot where Mahatma Gandhi was cremated followed by his assassination in 1948.
+Raj Ghat: An elementary square platform of black marble on the banks of Yamuna River, symbolizes the spot where Mahatma Gandhi was cremated after his assassination in 1948.
 A dedicatory ritual takes place each Friday, in his memory.
-Birla Mandir: Birla Mandir is a major prayer site and comprises of idols of numerous divinities.
-It is situated close to Connaught Place.
-Birla Mandir was constructed in 1938, by an industrial Raja Baldev Birla.
-India Gate: India Gate is a free standing, 42 metre high arch.
+India Gate: India Gate is free-standing, 42 metre high arch.
 It was built in 1931 and was formerly called the All India War Memorial in the memory of the 90,000 soldiers of the Indian Army who died in World War I. The names of the warriors are engraved all along the walls of the arch.
 The eternal flame was lit here to honor the Amar Jawan (Immortal Soldier), in 1971.
 Rashtrapati Bhavan (President’s House): Rashtrapati Bhavan is the authorized residence of the President of the country.
-It was designed by Lutyens, and was the official residence of the Viceroy when the British ruled India.
+It was designed by Lutyens and was the official residence of the Viceroy when the British ruled India.
 Humayun’s Tomb: Nine years after the death of Humayun, Haji Begum (widow of Humayun) built this tomb in 1565-66 in his memory.
+The garden tomb is one of the world heritage sites inscribed by UNESCO and is said to be the motivation behind the 'wonder of the world' Taj Mahal.
 Qutub Minar: This outstanding building in the Southern part of the capital was built by the Muslim King; Qutab–ud–din Aibak in 1199 A.D.
 The Minar (tower) is 72.5 meters tall and its base is a mosque.
-Bahai’s Temple: It is a very new architectural marvel of the Bahai cult.
-This temple is visible from quite a lot of spots in South Delhi.
-This temple is moulded in the shape of a lotus and has precisely been given the name.
 Overnight stay in Delhi.

 After a relaxed breakfast at the hotel, you will be met by our representative and will be assisted with check-out formalities.
-You will then start your trip to Jaipur, the Pink city, the next stop on your Golden Triangle tour, enroute stopping at Fatehpur Sikri , for a guided tour of this ancient capital.
-Fatehpur Sikri: The deserted capital of Emperor Akbar roughly 35 kms outside Agra.
-This city was built in the 16th century, and was abandoned for 12 years due to the paucity of water.
+You will then start your trip to Jaipur, the Pink city, the next stop on your Golden Triangle tour, en route stopping at Fatehpur Sikri, for a guided tour of this ancient capital.
+Fatehpur Sikri: Another world heritage site in Agra, Fatehpur Sikri is the deserted capital of Emperor Akbar roughly 35 kms outside Agra.
+This city was built in the 16th century and was abandoned for 12 years due to the paucity of water.
 The entire city is still intact, and a sight of this city is worth remembering.
-The Buland Darwaza,is the main entrance to this city.
+The Buland Darwaza is the main entrance to this city.
 It is 54 m tall.
-This gate was constructed in the honor of Akbar’s victory in Gujarat After visiting Fatehpur Sikri, the drive takes a twirl to Jaipur, the third destination that forms India’s Golden Triangle.
-Jaipur It is the capital of Rajasthan, and is known as the “Pink City” because of the pink tinted constructions in the old city.
+This gate was constructed in the honor of Akbar’s victory in Gujarat.
+After visiting Fatehpur Sikri, the drive takes a twirl to Jaipur, the third destination that forms India’s Golden Triangle.
+Jaipur It is the capital of Rajasthan, and is known as the “Pink City” because of the pink-tinted constructions in the old city.
+Recently the walled city of Jaipur has joined the elite list of UNESCO World Heritage Sites.
 It is situated on a dry lake bed, bordered by barren hills vanquished by forts and broken walls.
 The city was found in 1727 by Maharaja Jai Singh II, who wanted to be in the good books of the then ruling Mughals.
 He positioned the city with rectangular blocks according to early Hindu architecture.
 It is a great city for shopping.
-On arrival at the Jaipur hotel, you will again be received by our representative and will then be assisted with check in formalities.
+On arrival at the Jaipur hotel, you will again be received by our representative and will then be assisted with check-in formalities.
 Overnight stay in Jaipur.